Chapter 7 Bankruptcy

 Before receiving a bankruptcy discharge, you must attend a course about financial management with an agency approved by the U.S. Trustee's office.
 This is different from the credit counseling course you attended before filing.

-You will receive a certificate to file with the bankruptcy court upon completion.
+You'll receive a certificate to file with the bankruptcy court—a special kind of federal court—upon completion.
 This requirement is necessary for the fulfillment of bankruptcy.

 What Happens to Your Property in Chapter 7?